iic-jku/osic-multitool/README.md

 _Note that this DRC can show additional errors compared to the (fast) DRC during layout generation, as this DRC runs in CIF/GDS mode._

+## PEX script

+A fully-automatic PEX script for parasitic extraction is prepared.
+Run the PEX by using `iic-pex.sh <cellname>`, where `<cellname>` is the name of the layout cell <cellname>.mag.

+The resulting SPICE netlist including parasitic wiring components is called <cellname>.pex.spice.

 ## Cleanup of temporary files

 The various temporary and results files and outputs can be removed from a directory by running `iic-clean.sh`.